autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/index.md

 - Use `RCLCPP` instead of `printf` or `std::cout`.
   - Reasons include the following:
     - It allows for consistent log level management.
-For instance, with `RCLCPP_hoge`, you can simply set `--log_level` to adjust the log level uniformly across the application.
+For instance, with `RCLCPP`, you can simply set `--log_level` to adjust the log level uniformly across the application.
     - You can standardize the format using `RCUTILS_CONSOLE_OUTPUT_FORMAT`.
     - With `RCLCPP`, logs are automatically recorded to `/rosout`.
 These logs can be saved to a rosbag, which can then be replayed to review the log data.
 - Follow [the directory structure guideline](./ros-nodes/directory-structure.md).